JohnUiterwyk/GeneticVision/README.md

 ### Output
 When you run GeneticVision, it will create a folder in the current directory names `output/` .
-In this folder, the application will create:
+Each run creates a timestamped directory in the output directory.
+Each timestamped run directory incldues run.log, gen files, and result images.
+The timestamped directory uses the pattern `gv-run-yyyy-mm-dd-hh-mm-ss`.
+For example `output/gv-run-2015-07-02-14-45-41`.:

-- `output/populations`  where it will write population files
+- `output/gv-run-2015-07-02-14-45-41/populations`  where it will write population files
-- `output/images` directory where result image will be written.
+- `output/gv-run-2015-07-02-14-45-41/images` directory where result image will be written.
-- `output/run.log` a log output of the evolution runs
+- `output/gv-run-2015-07-02-14-45-41/run.log` a log output of the evolution runs

 You can change the output directory via the `outputPath` option.